 If you want to employ someone from overseas, you will need to apply for a Sponsor Licence.
-This currently applies only to skilled workers from outside the European Economic Area (EEA).
-However, from 31 December 2020, it will apply to any foreign worker who wants to enter the UK to work.
+This now applies to new entrant Skilled Workers from the European Economic Area (EEA) as well as those from outside the EEA.

 There are several types of Sponsorship Licence, for example to sponsor Charity workers, Ministers of Religion and Sportspeople.
-We can help with any sort of Sponsorship application, however the most common is the Tier 2 Sponsorship Licence.
-This Licence currently enables an employer to employ highly qualified (degree level) workers from beyond the EEA who earn over a specified amount of money per year.
-It is set to change at the end of 2020 to include EEA citizens; in addition, the skill level will drop to jobs that need A-Level type qualifications.
-Organisations can take steps now to apply for a sponsor licence if they think they may need to employ skilled workers from outside the UK.
+We can help with any sort of Sponsorship application, however the most common is the Skilled Worker Sponsorship Licence.
+This Licence currently enables an employer to employ workers from beyond the UK who earn over a specified amount of money per year and possess skills in certain eligible occupations.
+Organisations should take steps now to apply for a sponsor licence if they think they may need to employ skilled workers from outside the UK.

 "Employers not currently approved by the Home Office to be a sponsor should consider doing so now if they think they will want to sponsor skilled migrants, including from the EU, from early 2021."